Burgeon-SCP/wp-lowcode-ps/readme.txt

 License: GNU General Public License v3 or later License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A starter theme called LoCoPaS, or underscores.
+A starter theme called LoCoPaS.

 == Installation ==

-1. In your admin panel, go to Appearance > Themes and click the Add New button.
+1. In your admin panel, go to Pluggins > Add New.
-2. Click Upload and Choose File, then select the theme's .zip file.
-Click Install Now.
+2. Install and activate WP Pusher plugin.
+2. Obtain GitHub token and save it following WP Pusher instructions.
+3. Add LoCoPaS repository and use branch latest, then click Install Theme.
-3. Click Activate to use your new theme right away.
+4. Go to Appearance > Themes and click Activate on LoCoPaS to use your new theme right away.

 == Documentation ==
 1. Create page and assign home page template.